Traversable Wormholes induced by polytropic $n=1$ energy density: Introduction

 This matter-centered framework decouples the analysis from restrictive metric ans\"atze and enables a systematic examination of the throat conditions, the flare-out requirement $b(r_0)=r_0$ with $b'(r_0)<1$, the absence of horizons ensured by finite $\Phi(r)$, and the smooth matching of the interior solution to an exterior vacuum geometry at a finite halo radius.
 Zero-tidal-force configurations and inhomogeneous or anisotropic equations of state motivated by BEC self-interactions are also considered, with the aim of reducing the effective violation of the NEC while maintaining global regularity.
 By embedding wormhole geometries within realistic dark matter halo profiles, this study seeks to bridge the extensive theoretical developments of wormhole physics~\cite{Morris:1988cz,Visser:1995cc} with contemporary dark sector modeling~\cite{Boehmer:2007um}.
 In doing so, we aim to clarify whether traversable wormholes may emerge not merely as mathematical curiosities, but as effective geometrical manifestations of the dark matter structures that permeate galactic systems.

 The paper is organized as follows.
 In Section~\ref{Sec2}, we review the Einstein field equations for static, spherically symmetric spacetimes and the fundamental conditions for traversable wormholes.
-Section~\ref{Sec3} presents explicit solutions based on the Thomas--Fermi dark matter profile, including the analysis of pressures, redshift functions, and boundary behavior.
-In Section~\ref{Sec4}, we introduce an alternative method for determining the redshift function, while Sections~\ref{Sec5}--\ref{Sec8} explore several redshift profiles motivated by the Thomas--Fermi core structure.
-Section~\ref{Sec9} revisits the transverse pressure equation to obtain solutions consistent with the Thomas--Fermi source.
+Section~\ref{Sec3} presents explicit solutions based on the polytropic $n=1$ dark matter profile, including the analysis of pressures, redshift functions, and boundary behavior.
+In Section~\ref{Sec4}, we introduce an alternative method for determining the redshift function, while Sections~\ref{Sec5}--\ref{Sec8} explore several redshift profiles motivated by the polytropic core structure.
+Section~\ref{Sec9} revisits the transverse pressure equation to obtain solutions consistent with the polytropic source.
 Finally, Section~\ref{Conclusion} summarizes our results and outlines possible directions for future research.